 This all sounds great, except researchers in Poland have noted spermidine might increase free radicals (oxidative stress) and damage DNA.

 To be clear, that would be bad.

-So, is spermidine an antioxidant or a pro-oxident?
+So, is spermidine an antioxidant or a pro-oxidant?
 It seems to be both.
-Truth told, all antioxidants have the ability to neutralize – or produce – free radicals under the right/wrong circumstances.
+Truth be told, all antioxidants have the ability to neutralize – or produce – free radicals under the right/wrong circumstances.

 Like many things related to this substance, the evidence is preliminary and better research is needed.

 Can Spermidine Increase Lifespan?

 Spermidine supplementation has been shown to increase the lifespans of:

 But what about people?
 Because humans live so long (thank goodness), it is unknown if spermidine extends our lives.
 A study like this would take a lifetime to complete.